rafael-tonello/Variables-and-Streams-Server-VSS/README.md

 # Further information

 An overview on how VSS work with data when a 'var set' in requested
+> [!WARNING]
+> Vss working flow changed a little over the time and needs to be updated.
 ```
 +---------+           +------------ server -----------+
 | client  |           |  +-----+            +------+  |